 The Early Years Foundation Stage (EYFS) applies to children from birth to the end of the reception year.
-In our school, children join us the term after their fourth birthday.
-We are a 2 form entry school, comprising of 2 mixed ability classes.
+We have our own Pre-School where children join us when they turn 3 years old.
+The majority of these children move onto our Reception class.
+We are a 2-form entry school, comprising of 2 mixed ability classes